The latest technique in fraud prevention is called email risk assessment – but how does it work, and why is it so efficient?

 Ready to Protect Your Business With the Right Tools?

 At SEON, we’ve pioneered an innovative email risk assessment tool that works in real-time, directly from your Chrome browser.
-Simply paste the email address and get all the info you need about your user.
+Simply paste the email address and get all the personal info you need about your user.

-But of course, you can integrate this powerful email module as part of a full end-to-end fraud prevention solution.
+But of course, you can integrate this powerful email module technology as part of a full end-to-end fraud prevention solution.

 Best of all, you can get started today with a free trial to witness first-hand how powerful an email analysis solution can be to help you block fraudsters and grow your business with full peace of mind.